stepintoswift/stepintoswift.github.io/_posts/2019-05-18-rxswift-observable-subscriptions.md

 // completed
 ```

-— Above emits next events, the below will unwrap the optional elements and produce the value from within the element.
+- Above emits `next` events, the below will unwrap the optional elements and produce the value from within the element.

 ```
 ...